Teen migrant detention facility allows a glimpse inside gate

 The sleeping area in a converted Job Corps building in Homestead, Florida, is just part of the growing detention center operated by a private company for the U.S. Department of Health and Human Services.

-With a high, steel-framed ceiling and exposed ducts, the large room has an industrial feel, in contrast with smaller dorms where children slept up to 12 per room that reporters saw on a similar tour of the facility last June.
+With a high, steel-framed ceiling and exposed ducts, the large room has an industrial feel, in contrast with smaller dorms where younger children sleep up to 12 per room that reporters saw on a similar tour of the facility last June.
+In the room where 17-year-old boys sleep, there are 144 bunk beds lined up in eight rows of nine.
+One of them had a red rosary hanging from the top bed frame.

 Journalists were not permitted to interview the children Wednesday, and no cameras or recorders were allowed inside the tightly controlled compound surrounded by a chain-link fence.
-The children wore badges and walked in groups of 10 to 15 in a straight line, usually led by a uniformed employee who would frequently order them to stop and not to gather near building entrances.
-Some said “hello,” and a group of girls in pink sweat shirts offered a “good morning” in English and Spanish, but others avoided eye contact.
+The children wore badges and walked in groups of 10 to 15 in single file, usually led by a uniformed employee who would frequently order them to stop so they didn’t come across other groups while trying to enter buildings.
+Some said “hello,” and a group of girls in pink sweatshirts offered a “good morning” in English and Spanish, but others avoided eye contact.

 Comprehensive Health Services, which runs the facility, has hired 230 new employees and received 225 more children since December, when federal officials announced the expansion.
 Health and Human Services spokesman Mark Weber said none of the children were transferred from a controversial facility that shut down in January in Tornillo, Texas.